There is nothing more quintessentially Buenos Aires than tango.

 2. El Viejo Almacen – A Tango Show with History

-3. Rojo Tango - The Most Luxury Buenos Aires Tango Show
+3. Rojo Tango – A Luxury Buenos Aires Tango Show

-Their dancers are some of the best in town and they make use of their intimate Caberet-style space, at times even dancing among the audience.
-If you’re looking to indulge yourself in Argentina, Rojo Tango is calling your name.
+Rojo Tango’s dancers are some of the best in town and they make use of their intimate Caberet-style space, at times even dancing among the audience!

-This exlusive tango show is very intimate, allowing you to feel like part of the action rather than tucked away in the back corner of a large dance hall.
+This exclusive tango show is very intimate, allowing you to feel like part of the action rather than tucked away in the back corner of a large dance hall.

-If you’re looking for pure luxury, it’s here at Rojo Tango, from the lucious decor, excellent dancers to the gourmet meal.
-Reserve here.
+If you’re looking for pure luxury, it’s here at Rojo Tango, from the luscious decor, excellent dancers to the gourmet meal.

 4. Tango Porteño – Classic Tango Show

-Tango Porteño is worth a visit not only for the show, but for it’s venue.
-It’s located on Corrientes Avenue mere steps from the Obelisk.
-This artery of Buenos Aires comes to life after dark.
+Tango Porteño is worth a visit not only for the show, but for it’s venue and its surroundings.

 5. La Ventana – A Tango & Folkloric Show